paritytech/research/docs/Polkadot/security/keys/3-session.md

  - Big curve of BLS12-381 (96-byte public keys, 48-byte signatures) (optional)

-   Aggregated signatures, where many messages are verified by the same signer, can be verified considerably faster with this key type.
+    This key type can verify aggregated signatures, where the same signer authorizes many messages, considerably faster.
 This makes them a potential fit for block production VRFs, as aggregation over the same signer could aid syncing.
 Initially, aggregation may be useful for certain VRF non-winner proof designs, but the updated design largerly avoids that dependency.
 At present, the Ristretto Schnorr VRF appears to be a stronger candidate for block production, offering faster individual verification and highly efficient batching for repeated signers.

-   Faster aggregate verification is expected when signer sets are frequently reused, so this scheme may be suitable in contexts where small-curve keys initially seem optimal.
+   Faster aggregate verification is expected when signer sets are frequently reused, making this scheme suitable for contexts where small-curve keys might initially seem optimal.
 Signature aggregation is expected to be "wild" in GRANDPA, making the small-curve key a better fit in that setting.

  - Authentication key for the transport layer.